farmera/sare_grant/study_results_balloons.md

 When our project was initiated the plan was to use methods that are readily available to anyone and to apply these in ways that do not impose a high barrier in terms of time and materials.
 Farmers are generally practical with regard to the kinds of tools they are willing to try.
 Most are eager to learn a new method if it helps them solve a long-standing problem more efficiently.
-As an example, crop scouting has existed as long as farming and its methods have changed little except what was once done on foot or by horse is now done in a pick-up truck.
-If s kite and a modified camera can do the same work while adding more information for less effort then chance are it will be adopted as a tool.
+As an example, crop scouting has existed as long as farming has and its methods have changed little except what was once done on foot or by horse is now done in a pick-up truck.
+If a kite and a modified camera can do the same work while adding more information for less effort then chances are it will be adopted as a tool.

 ![](img/kite_image_rgb.png)
 ###### Figure 1.
 RGB image captured with a Delta kite at height of 100ft.
 Ground control points (in yellow) are visible.